Back spasms: What they are, what to do

-Muscles act like ropes in the scaffolding, helping to “suspend” the spine.
+The muscles of your back act like ropes in the scaffolding, helping to “suspend” the spine.
 A muscle spasm is usually a sprain or a strain.
 It is an involuntary sustained cramping or tightening of the muscle fibers.
 Sometimes, it may feel like a “knot.”
-Muscle related causes are the most common reason for back pain.
+Muscle-related causes are among the most common reasons for back pain.
 Muscle spasms can be brought on by injury or inflammation (swelling), and can even be brought about by dehydration (not drinking enough liquids).
 Muscle spasms may also occur as the result of injury to the underlying structures, the vertebrae, or discs.
 The feeling of tightening may occur at different times, lasting from a few seconds to several minutes, or even days.

 What is the treatment for back muscle spasms?

-It is important to keep active when you are having muscle spasms.
+It may be important to keep active when you are having back muscle spasms.
 At the same time, lessen the chance of further injury by not playing sports, avoiding heavy lifting, and limiting activities that cause more pain.
 You can treat a muscle spasm with direct measures such as hot or cold packs, massage, hot baths, or some over-the-counter medications, like acetaminophen or non-steroidal anti-inflammatory drugs (NSAIDs).

 When should you see your health care provider?

-Contact your health care provider if you develop these symptoms along with muscle spasm:
+Contact your health care provider if you develop these symptoms along with back muscle spasm:

 - Sudden difficulty controlling your bowel or bladder function

 - Muscle weakness in your arms or legs that make you feel unstable when you walk, and decreases in the distance you can walk